MicrosoftDocs/customer-insights/ci-docs/audience-insights/integrate-engagement-insights.md

 This article describes the steps to bring your customers’ web activity data from engagement insights into your existing audience insights environment.

-In this example, we assume an environment that contains customer profiles that were unified with sources from surveys, retail sales, and a ticketing system.
-It also shows the activities that the customer has performed.
+In this example, we assume an environment that contains unified customer profiles.
+The profiles were unified with sources from surveys, retail sales, and a ticketing system.
+It also shows the related activities of the customers.

-We now want to know if a customer visits our web properties and understand their activities, such as visiting a website or viewing a product page through a link that was sent in email.
+We now want to know if a customer visits our web properties and understand their activities.
+Activities include, for example, visited websites or viewed product pages from a link received in an email.

 ## Prerequisites